-Social networking sites are great for keeping in touch and making new friends but they’re also boon for criminals looking to harvest personal information and scam victims.
+While social networking sites are great for keeping in touch and making new friends, they’re also a boon for anyone looking to harvest personal information, for whatever purpose.

 Sharing too much information on a social network may leave you at risk of identity theft – and even home burglary.